pulumi/examples/f5bigip-ts-ltm-pool/README.md

-# F5 BigIP Local Traffic Manager Example
+# F5 BigIP Local Traffic Manager

 This example demonstrates use of the [Pulumi F5 BigIP Provider](https://github.com/pulumi/pulumi-f5bigip) to provide load balancing via an F5 BigIP appliance to backend HTTP instances.
 The example provisions: